sourabhlal/Spongo/README.md

 Spongo is the real-time solution to all your pseudo-spontaneity travel problems.

 In a clear, intuitive, user interface our web application integrates a budget over a 'free-time' interval.
 It then plans a complete, spontanous travel package for the user; while taking into account flight, accomodation, food and beverage, and transit costs for each potential travel destination.

+#Spongoloid Python API Wrapper for FlightAware
+The skyquery.py file in SpongoApp is a wrapper that may simplify the process.
+Spongoloid is free for anyone to use at KairosHacks.
+Please use your own API key though.